 Firstly each player draws lots i.e. a number between 1 - 20.
 This is done by first writing the numbers down on individual pieces of paper and then the numbers are drawn blindly.

 The names of each player are recorded on the chalk board along with their number.
 Each player is then given between 3 & 5 lives.
-The object of this game is for each thrower to first hit their own number’s double three times to gain status of KILLER.
+The objective of this game is for each thrower to first hit their own number’s double three times to gain status of KILLER.
 Once they have achieved this they then can throw for their opponent’s number doubles in any order they wish.
-Every time a KILLER status player hits opponents double they lose a life.
+Every time a KILLER status player hits an opponents double the oppenent loses a life.

 KILLERS can also commit SUICIDE.
 If they accidentally hit their own double once they have gained the status of KILLER they will also lose a life.
 Once all your lives have gone you are out - the winner being the only player left alive!